vegalyraevt/Desktop_Gremlin_combined/README.md

 ## ✨ What's Different in This Version?

 ### 🎯 All Characters in One Application
-Instead of downloading separate executables for each character, this version includes **all characters** in a single application.
+Instead of downloading separate executables for each character, this version includes **all characters** in a single application, plus a few little extras I like.
+I will endeavor to update this when KurtVelasco adds new characters and features to the base program.
+Consider it my custom version of their program and nothing more.

 ### 🔄 Character Selector
 - **Right-click** the taskbar icon to open the character selector